-- involve a colleague - buy time (even a second or two) if you feel you need to calm down - acknowledge the student's feelings and your own feelings.
+- involve a colleague - buy time (even a second or two) if you feel you need to calm down a long pause can be impactful in its own right. - acknowledge the student's feelings and your own feelings.
 Emphasise that you want to resolve the - situation in a positive way ("I know you are angry and I feel very angry too with your behaviour.
 How are we going to sort this out in a positive way?") - make sure your tone of voice is firm, but don't increase the volume.
-This will most likely lead to increased volume on the part of the student - proximity respect personal space - posture non-confrontational - eye contact the "look at me" may escalate matters as some students are very uncomfortable with this - suggest that an apology from the student may help resolve the situation, but do not demand an apology as this may escalate the situation
+This will most likely lead to increased volume on the part of the student - proximity respect personal space - posture non-confrontational - eye contact the "look at me" approach may escalate matters or detract from the original issue.
+Indeed, nearly all adolescent social primates' exhibit 'appeasing' behaviours when confronted by a more senior group member averting eyes and/or smiling are very common responses and are often totally sub-conscious.
+Remove any audience or even end the engagement and pick it back up at a time of your choosing.
+Don't make these secondary behaviours the issue stay on topic. - suggest that an apology from the student may help resolve the situation, but do not demand an apology as this may escalate the situation